Building an open-source Wi-Fi MAC layer for the ESP32

 This will improve security auditability, open up the possibility for features not supported in the proprietary implementation (for example, standards-compliant mesh networking), improve interoperability and make research into Wi-Fi networks with lots of nodes more affordable.

-If you want to help out with developing, feel free to join the Matrix room
+If you want to help out with developing or want to contact us, feel free to join the Matrix room